moderncampus/cms-examples/example-code-table-transformations/readme.md

 ## Overview

-Omni CMS uses editable regions to make editing pages easy.
+Modern Campus CMS uses editable regions to make editing pages easy.
 The WYSIWYG editor has many great features that allow you to insert, edit, and format your content in a variety of ways without the need for the end user to understand how the underlying code functions.
 However, there is often a need to add a more complex HTML element on a page that cannot be easily edited in the WYSIWYG.
 Typically, these elements would need to be identified and managed in a separate location than the editable region.
 This can be accomplished through solutions such as Assets or modifying the XSL templates to allow for MultiEdit or some other mechanism to handle the complex HTML element that lies between two editable regions.

 In such cases, it can sometimes be useful to employ Table Transformation snippets, which allow the user to drop a more complex HTML structure in the middle of an editable region with a simpler, more form-based editable experience utilizing a table.
 When the edits are made and the page saved, the previewed and published page will show the complex HTML structure, but the editing experience will utilize a simple table, which the WYSIWYG editor can manipulate and edit easily.